Simple Schema

 POST /v1/conversion/full-to-simple-json

-These endpoints are essential for building headless template workflows, where templates are generated, assembled, or adjusted programmatically—by AI models, config files, or external systems—and later converted for use inside the builder.
+These endpoints are essential for building programmatic template workflows, where templates are generated, assembled, or adjusted from code — via configuration files, data pipelines, or external systems — and then converted for use inside the builder.

 Visit the [Content Services API Simple to Full JSON](https://docs.beefree.io/beefree-sdk/apis/content-services-api/convert#post-v1-collection-simple-to-full-json) and Full to Simple documentation to learn more about how to use these endpoints.